bjss-data-academy/python-essentials/05-functions.md

 ## Functional Programming ideas

-Python offers some support for the FUnctional Programming paradigm, and it is very useful in Data Engineering.
+Python offers some support for the Functional Programming paradigm.
+This is very useful in Data Engineering.

 An FP program organises code around transforms applied to a flow of data.
 Transforms are coded as functions/lambda.
-Data flows oftenm use Pyton built-in structures, such as tuples and lists.
+Data flows often use Python built-in structures, such as tuples and lists.

 There are a few big ideas behind functional programming.